mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 **Same person:** ... the attitude of the mind?

-**Katagiri:** Yes, the attitude of the mind.
+**Katagiri Roshi:** Yes, the attitude of the mind.

 **Same person:** [Is it] individual?

-**Katagiri:** Yes, individual, everyone.
+**Katagiri Roshi:** Yes, individual, everyone.
 So then always, whatever you do, mind exists.
 At that time, there is the organ, and the subject and object, and the mind appears.
 When the mind appears, how can you *know* mind?
 That is attitude.
 Through the attitude, you can know mind.
 That is contact, and feeling, perception, and volition, [et cetera].
 This is the attitude of the mind.
 So those four are exactly the same as the mind.
 But as a whole, we call it mind.

 **Same person:** So if a person loses his will or loses [his mind], part of that would be that they lose consciousness?

-**Katagiri:** If think so.
+**Katagiri Roshi:** If think so.
 If you have something wrong with your brain, maybe *[unintelligible]*, your brain doesn’t work.

 **Same person:** I still don’t understand.
 These people, some of them have a consciousness of *something*.
 I mean they’re maybe willing to hold a conversation, [but] no sentence is connected with the next one, they’re all disconnected.
 But it seems like to her [it connects with something], but to me [it doesn’t].
 Does that make sense?

-**Katagiri:** [Does the person have a mental disorder?]
+**Katagiri Roshi:** [Does the person have a mental disorder?]

 **Same person:** A lot of these people are very old, and I don’t know what particularly happened to them – [where the body is, where the mind is.]

-**Katagiri:** Well, that is very natural as you get old.
+**Katagiri Roshi:** Well, that is very natural as you get old.
 Your brain is getting old, and your nervous system is getting old, it doesn’t work well.
 At that time, even though you can see the mind, the mind doesn’t work perfectly.
 In addition to this, everyone has individual stubbornness, okay?
 [Preconceptions.]
 That’s why the mind doesn’t work as well as you think.

 That’s why we need the practice of training your mind.
 Thinking is very important for us, okay?